 The following activities will not constitute doing business in Nevis:

-The Phase 2 Peer Review of the Federation of St. Kitts and Nevis conducted in 2013/2014 determined that, to a large extent, the Federation's legal framework and its practical implementation thereof seeks to ensure that ownership, accounting and bank information are available according to the Global Forum’s standards.
-The Federation therefore received an overall rating of 'Largely Compliant' with International Standards.
+The Phase 2 Peer Review of the Federation of St. Kitts and Nevis, conducted in 2013/2014, concluded that the Federation's legal framework and its practical implementation largely adhere to the Global Forum's standards, ensuring accessibility to ownership, accounting, and bank information.
+Consequently, the Federation received an overall rating of 'Largely Compliant' with International Standards.

-To date, the Federation has entered into 21 (Tax Information Exchange Agreements (TIEAs) with Aruba, Australia, Belgium, Canada, Curacao, Denmark, Faroe Islands, Finland, France, Germany, Greenland, Guernsey, Iceland, Liechtenstein, Netherlands, New Zealand, Norway, Portugal, Saint Maarten, Sweden and United Kingdom.
+As of the present date, the Federation has entered into 21 Tax Information Exchange Agreements (TIEAs) with various countries and jurisdictions, including Aruba, Australia, Belgium, Canada, Curacao, Denmark, Faroe Islands, Finland, France, Germany, Greenland, Guernsey, Iceland, Liechtenstein, Netherlands, New Zealand, Norway, Portugal, Saint Maarten, Sweden, and the United Kingdom.